LixiangHello/IES/README.md

 # ImageEmbeddingStem
-image embedding stem
+This is the implemention of Image Embedding Stem.(IES)

-We will release our code and model soon~✌️
+We will release our code and models soon~✌️

+Wating ...